Nimal Gamini Amaratunga

 Ranasinghe Arachchige Nimal Gamini Amaratunga is a Puisne Justice of the Supreme Court of Sri Lanka.
 He was appointed in January 2005.

-Amaratunga compteted his primary education from Maliyadeva College in Kurunegala.
+Amaratunga completed his primary education from Maliyadeva College in Kurunegala.
 Thereafter, Amaratunga attended University of Colombo obtaining a Bachelor of Laws Degree (LLB) in 1970.
-In October 1972 he was called to the Bar.
+In October 1972, he was called to the Bar.
 He joined the Attorney General's Department in 1978 as an Acting State Counsel was appointed a State Counsel on 1 June 1979.
 Whilst still at the Attorney General's Department, in 1984, he obtained the Post Graduate Degree of Master of Laws (LLM) from the University of Colombo.
 Amaratunga has also obtained a second Post Graduate degree of 'Master of Laws' from the International Maritime Law Institute in Malta, in 1990.
 He was promoted to Senior State Counsel on 8 September 1988.